pheus/netbox-aci-plugin/docs/features/tenants.md

 *Required fields*:

-- **Name**: represent the Endpoint Group name in the ACI
+- **Name**: represent the Endpoint Group name in the ACI.
-- **ACI Application Profile**: containing the Endpoint Group
+- **ACI Application Profile**: containing the Endpoint Group.
-- **ACI Bridge Domain**: linking the associated Bridge Domain
+- **ACI Bridge Domain**: linking the associated Bridge Domain.

 *Optional fields*:

-- **Name alias**: a name alias in the ACI for the Endpoint Group
+- **Name alias**: a name alias in the ACI for the Endpoint Group.
-- **Description**: a description of the Endpoint Group
+- **Description**: a description of the Endpoint Group.
-- **NetBox Tenant**: a reference to the NetBox tenant model
+- **NetBox Tenant**: a reference to the NetBox tenant model.
-- **Admin shutdown**: a boolean field, whether the EPG is in shutdown mode removing all policy configuration from all switches.
+- **Admin shutdown**: a boolean field, whether the EPG is in shutdown mode, removing all policy configuration from all switches.
   (default is *false*)
-- **Custom QoS policy name**: the name of the custom Quality of Service (Qos) policy name associated with the EPG
+- **Custom QoS policy name**: the name of the custom Quality of Service (Qos) policy name associated with the EPG.
 - **Flood in encapsulation enabled**: a boolean field representing whether the flooding traffic is limited to the encapsulation of the EPG.
   (default is *false*)